Dead Animal Disposal Options in Indiana

 On-farm composting is an option for livestock owners.
 By following a proven "recipe," an established on-farm composter can produce nutrient-rich organic matter suitable for field application in a few months.
 Dry organic material, like sawdust, is layered with animal remains to generate heat to speed decomposition.
 Carcasses are completely composted when no visible pieces of soft tissue remain.
 Large bones, such as a full-size skull or femur from adult livestock, should be removed and/or crushed prior to land application.

 State law requires that domestic animals be kept from accessing the compost pile.
-Rodents and other wild animals are to be controlled so they do not disrupt the system or create a health hazard to humans or animals.
-This can be accomplished by surrounding the pile with a fence, placing it in a building, by covering the pile, or using an in-vessel composting system.
+Domestic and wild animals are to be controlled so they do not disrupt the compost pile.
+This can be accomplished by surrounding the pile with a fence, placing it in a building, covering the pile, or using an in-vessel composting system.

 Run-on and leachate runoff must be prevented or controlled.
 The material must be thoroughly and completely composted.
 NOTE: Under IDEM rules, confined feeding livestock facilities composting carcasses must include the compost facility in their permit application.

 Producers also have the option to transport carcasses to a common compost pile.
-Persons wanting to operate a communal compost pile, that accepts carcasses from outside sources, must obtain a Disposal Plant Permit from BOAH.
+Persons wanting to operate a communal compost pile, that accepts carcasses from outside sources, must obtain a disposal plant license from BOAH.

 Anaerobic and Chemical Digestion